-As noted, the Project is anticipated to provide at least the minimum 100 public benefit points required, as outlined in the Public Benefit Points Analysis included with the Application and described in detail above.
-This will be updated and refined at the time of Site Plans.
+As noted, the Project is anticipated to provide at least the minimum 100 public benefit points required, as outlined in the Public Benefit Points Analysis included with the Application and described in detail above and in the Appendices attached to this Statement of Justification.
+The public benefits for both the West Side Project and the East Side Project will be updated and refined at the time of Site Plan for each respective project.